develop4God/Devocional_nuevo/docs/CHINESE_LANGUAGE_IMPLEMENTATION.md

 ## Usage
 Users can now:
 1. Select Chinese (中文) from language settings
-2. Choose between 和合本1919 and 新标点和合本 Bible versions
+2. Choose between 和合本1919 and 新译本 Bible versions
 3. Read devotionals in Chinese
 4. Use TTS to listen to devotionals in Chinese
 5. View Chinese date formats